loseydm/MemoryTrace/readme.md

-# Learning leaves a memory trace in motor cortex - Supporting code
+# Learning leaves a memory trace in motor cortex - supporting code

 This repository contains code supporting the findings and experiments presented in the paper ["Learning leaves a memory trace in motor cortex"](https://www.cell.com/current-biology/abstract/S0960-9822(24)00298-7) by Losey et al. (2024).
 Published in Current Biology.